dataswap/core/README.md

 When implementing a change:

 * Adhere to the standard [Solidity Style Guide](https://docs.soliditylang.org/en/develop/style-guide.html)
+  * Note:Function parameters and internal functions should begin with an underscore.

 * Stick to the idioms and patterns used in the codebase.
 Familiar-looking code has a higher chance of being accepted than eerie code.
 Pay attention to commonly used variable and parameter names, avoidance of naked returns, error handling patterns, etc.